Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/visualization_formats.md

 * **TIFF** (Tagged Image File Format).
 Common for archival use because it provides a high degree of fidelity.
 Uncommon for Web use because file sizes are typically larger than with other formats.
 Filename extensions are `.tif` or `.tiff`.
 * **JPG** (Joint Photographic Experts Group).
 Common for web use because of relatively small file size.
 The filesize is achieved with lossy compression that can be adjusted by the developer, and that, in the best cases, is not noticable by the viewer.
 No support for transparent backgrounds.
 Filename extensions are `.jpg` and `.jpeg`.
 * **PNG** (Portable Network Graphics).
-PNG24 is a very widely used lossless file format; PNG8 is limited to 256 colors.
+PNG24 is a widely used lossless file format; PNG8 is limited to 256 colors.
 Supports transparent backgrounds.
 Does not support standard EXIF metadata.
 Filename extension is `.png`.
 * **GIF** (Graphics Interchange Format).
 Limited to 256 colors.
 Supports transparent backgrounds.
 Does not support standard EXIF metadata.
 Has largely been replaced by PNG.
 Filename extension is `.gif`.

 For a comparison of raster format features, see [GIF, PNG, JPG or SVG.
 Which One To Use?](https://www.sitepoint.com/gif-png-jpg-which-one-to-use/).

 ## Conversion and the Imagemagick toolkit

-You can convert images from one format to another at the command line with the open source, platform independet Imagemagick toolkit, located at <https://www.imagemagick.org/script/index.php>.
+You can convert images from one format to another at the command line with the open source, platform independent Imagemagick toolkit, located at <https://www.imagemagick.org/script/index.php>.
 The Imagemagick tools we use most often are:

 * [identify](https://www.imagemagick.org/script/identify.php): get information about an image (more detailed than the `file` command, especially with the `-verbose` switch)
 * [convert](https://www.imagemagick.org/script/convert.php): change image type and format